Enda Markey

-Enda Markey (born 3 June 1976) is an Irish-born, Sydney-based, theatrical producer and former singer and actor.
+Enda Markey is an Irish-born, Sydney-based, theatrical producer and former singer and actor.
 He is the producer of the stage productions Side by Side by Sondheim and the international tour of Boublil and Schonberg's Do You Hear The People Sing?, and the Australian revival of Willy Russell's Blood Brothers.

-Performer
+Early life and education

+Enda Markey was born in Dublin, Ireland.
+He studied musical theatre at Laine Theatre Arts in London on a scholarship.

+Acting career

-Markey was born in Dublin.
-At sixteen, he was awarded a scholarship to train at London's Laine Theatre Arts' Musical Theatre Course.
-Following his training, he played Rick in the London production of A Slice of Saturday Night.
+Following his training, Markey played Rick in the London production of A Slice of Saturday Night.

 He appeared in the Irish premiere of Follies with Lorna Luft, Dave Willetts and Millicent Martin.
 Follies was followed by an appearance in Side By Side By Sondheim, giving Markey his first starring role.
 Side By Side was immediately followed by his return to A Slice of Saturday Night in Dublin, recreating the role of Rick.

 Theatrical appearances in Australia include The Mangina Monologues in Melbourne and Sydney and the world premiere of Flying Solo with Paula Duncan, Noeline Brown, Jacinta John and Barry Quin, directed by Judy Nunn.

-As a concert and cabaret performer, Enda appeared in leading venues around the world and made numerous appearances on television.